This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Once you confirm your Mac is running on macOS Sierra or newer, open Launchpad to relaunch the audio process.

 Find the CPU tab and click to open it.

 Once the tab opens, find the process called “coreaudiod.”
 To find it faster, just type it into the search bar on the top right.

 Quit the process by selecting it from the list, then hit the “Stop” button near the top middle of the window.
 Close the Activity Monitor window.

 Quitting this process forces your Mac to reset the audio preferences and triggers the entire audio process to relaunch.

 Fix 3: No Sound Through The Headphones

 Go to System Preferences (System Settings on macOS Ventura and above), then open “Sound.”
-Click on the Output tab, then find your headphones in the list.
-Double-click to make the headphones active.
+Click on the Output tab, then find your wireless headphones in the list.
+Double-click to make the wireless headphones active.

 In some cases, that may not help.
 So, try resetting your headphones following the instructions above.
 Once you reset them, go to System Preferences (System Settings on macOS Ventura and above) > Bluetooth.
 Right-click on your headphones, then choose Remove and Confirm.